-Robert J. Eide has been a director of the Company since November 1993.
-Mr. Eide has been a director of BGLS since November 1993, a director of NV Holdings since September 1994, and Secretary and Treasurer of Aegis Capital Corp., a registered broker-dealer, since before 1988.
+ROBERT J. EIDE has been a director of the Company and BGLS since November 1993.
+Mr. Eide has been the Chairman and Treasurer of Aegis Capital Corp., a registered broker-dealer, since before 1988.
 Mr. Eide also serves as a director of Nathan's Famous, Inc., a restaurant chain.

-Jeffrey S. Podell has been a director of the Company since November 1993.
-Mr. Podell has been a director of BGLS since November 1993, a director of NV Holdings since September 1994 and the Chairman of the Board and President of Newsote, Inc., a privately-held holding company, since 1989.
+JEFFREY S. PODELL has been a director of the Company and BGLS since November 1993.
+Mr. Podell has been the Chairman of the Board and President of Newsote, Inc., a privately-held holding company, since 1989.

-Jean E. Sharpe has been a director of the Company and BGLS since May 1998.
+JEAN E. SHARPE has been a director of the Company and BGLS since May 1998.
 Ms. Sharpe is a private investor and has engaged in various philanthropic activities since her retirement in September 1993 as Executive Vice President and Secretary of the Company and as an officer of various of its subsidiaries.
 Ms. Sharpe previously served as a director of the Company from July 1990 until September 1993.